You are invited to come and learn more about the Celtic Orthodox Church. When visiting our Church, you might want to be aware of the following:

 3. You should be aware that a typical Divine Liturgy for Sunday lasts approximately 1½ hours.

 4. We are “non-canonical”.
 We have elected to remain independent so that our rites (recovered from ancient manuscripts) are not again replaced by rites which, though valid, do not come from our tradition.
 We have elected to remain independent so that our spirituality is not diluted by another spirituality.
 We have elected to remain independent so that we will never risk being entangled in political affairs.
-We are “non-canonical” as most every Orthodox Church was at one point in time in its history.
+We are "canonical" in that we accept the first seven Ecumenical Councils but we are not yet in union with the Ecumenical Patriarch.